Implicit representations of codimension-2 submanifolds and their prequantum structure: Introduction

-In \autoref{sec:additional_structures}, we study additional structures that implicit representations and prequantum structures reveal, such as horizontal Hamiltonian vector fields on $\cP$ with respect to the connection $\Theta_\cP$, and a degenerate formal K\"ahler structure on $\cF_\cO$. \ifdefined\TransAMS \else \paragraph{Acknowledgement} We thank Chris Wojtan for his continuous support to the project through a number of discussions.
+\ifdefined\TransAMS \else \paragraph{Acknowledgement} We thank Chris Wojtan for his continuous support to the project through a number of discussions.
 We also thank Ioana Ciuclea, Bas Janssens, and Cornelia Vizman for discussions on prequantum bundles over nonlinear Grassmannians.
 The second author warmly acknowledges the hospitality of the University of California, San Diego, where part of this research was carried out during his visit.

 This project was funded in part by the European Research Council (ERC Consolidator Grant 101045083 CoDiNA) and the National Science Foundation CAREER Award 2239062.
 Some figures in the article were generated by the software Houdini and its education license was provided by SideFX. \fi